LEGO/assume-aws-sso-role/README.md

 role_arn = arn:aws:iam::123456789012:role/SSO-My-Role
 ```

-then we can assume the role just but executing
+then we can assume the role by executing
 ```shell
 assume-sso-role -p my-profile
 ```